sts10/wla/readme.markdown

 2. Run: `cargo install --git https://github.com/sts10/wla --locked --branch main` (Run this same command to upgrade wla.)
 Uninstall wla by running `cargo uninstall wla`.

 Once installed, you should then be able to run `wla --help` for help text.

+## Tools for _editing_ a word list

+This tool is for auditing an existing word list.
+If you want to _edit_ a word list or create a new word list, I'd point you to my tool [Tidy](https://github.com/sts10/tidy).

 ----